Arnazz10/logsentinel/README.md

 ## 📖 Overview

-**LogSentinel** is a production-grade, cloud-native platform that ingests system logs from applications, processes them in real-time through a streaming pipeline, detects anomalies using machine learning, and visualizes system health through live monitoring dashboards.
+**LogSentinel** is a production-grade, cloud-native platform that ingests system logs from applications, processes them in real-time through a streaming pipeline, detects anomalies using machine learning, and visualizes system health through live monitoring dashboards

 Everything runs in Docker containers orchestrated by Kubernetes on AWS infrastructure, with a full DevOps CI/CD pipeline powered by GitHub Actions.